Make some fast and fun scrap quilts with these free scrap quilt patterns. Read our best tips for creating a cohesive modern scrap quilt.

 We’ve all got scrap fabrics that we plan to use *someday*.
 Am I right?
 But the pretty fabrics in our fabric shops are calling our names and it can be really hard resisting them (and really, is there a reason we should?).

 But there comes a time in every quilter’s life when the scrap bin is just too full and something has to be done about it.
-Worry not, as we’ve selected some excellent modern free scrap quilt patterns that will make you wish you had even more scraps to use up (just joking, no normal quilter wants that).
+Worry not, there are many patterns for quilts that can be made from scraps still look modern!
+Weโve selected some great modern scrap quilt patterns (free included!) that will make you wish you had even more scraps to use up (just joking, no normal quilter wants that).

 What is a scrap quilt?